Azure Serial Console for Linux

 After the IP addresses are successfully added to the storage account firewall, retry the Serial Console connection to the VM.
 If you still have connection problems, verify that the correct IP addresses are excluded from the storage account firewall for the region of the VM.

 Access to the serial console is limited to users who have an access role of Virtual Machine Contributor or higher to the virtual machine.
-If your Azure Active Directory tenant requires multi-factor authentication (MFA), then access to the serial console will also need MFA because the serial console's access is through the Azure portal.
+If your Microsoft Entra tenant requires multi-factor authentication (MFA), then access to the serial console will also need MFA because the serial console's access is through the Azure portal.

 All data that is sent back and forth is encrypted in transit with TLS 1.2 or a later version.